BiQiWHU/BWG/README.md

-# CMFormer: Learning Content-enhanced Mask Transformer for Domain Generalized Urban-scene Segmentation
+# BWG: Learning Generalized Segmentation for Foggy-scenes by Bi-directional Wavelet Guidance

-This is the official implementation of our work entitled as ```Learning Content-enhanced Mask Transformer for Domain Generalized Urban-scene Segmentation```.
+This is the official implementation of our work entitled as ```Learning Generalized Segmentation for Foggy-scenes by Bi-directional Wavelet Guidance```.

 ## Methodology Overview